amodmulay/staxmpa/README.md

 ### `src/app/radar/page.tsx` (`RadarPage`)

 This is the **central hub** of the application.
-As a client component (`"use client"`), it manages the entire state of the radar.
+As a client component (`"use client"`), it manages the entire state of the radar and its layout.

 - **State Management**: It uses `useState` hooks to manage all application state (see State Management section above).
+- **Layout**: It arranges the main components on the page, including the `RadarView`, `TopicList`, and the `Sidebar`.
 - **Core Functions**:
     - `handleAddTopic`: Creates a new topic object with a random position and adds it to the `topics` state.
     - `handleRemoveTopic`: Removes a topic from the `topics` state.
     - `handleTopicPositionChange`: Updates a topic's pixel position and its `regionId` when it's dragged and dropped on the radar.
-This is crucial for syncing the data model with the UI.
-    - `handleThemeChange`: Updates the selected theme, causing the radar to re-render with new colors.
+    - `handleThemeChange`: Updates the selected radar theme from the `ThemeSelector`.
     - `handleRegionConfigChange`: Allows users to change the name and colors of radar regions.
     - `handleScreenshot`: Uses the `html2canvas` library to capture the radar view as a PNG and trigger a download.
+- **Navigation Guard**: It includes logic to redirect users to the homepage if they haven't visited it first in their session.

 ### `src/components/lexigen/RadarView.tsx`